LBHackney-IT/Infrastructure-Playbook/docs/support_processes.md

 Support to Application Managers also includes support to deploy an application into an EC2.

 ## How to request support
-*Please note that these processes will change once HaloITSM is in use.*
+In the first instance, all support must be requested via Halo.
+Email cloudsupport[at]hackney[dot]gov[dot]uk to register the request

 ### General/one-off support
-The majority of support requests should come via the #ask-devops channel in Slack.
-This is also where you should report incidents.
-A member of the team will pick the request up as soon as possible.
+This must be done via Halo.
+Urgent incidents or PRs may be posted in #ask-devops in Slack, which is also the home of general discussion.
 ### Application deployment
-Requests to support the deployment of a new application, or vendor changes to an application, must be made via the Delivery Manager in the first instance.
+Requests to support the deployment of a new application, or vendor changes to an application, must be made to the Delivery Manager via Halo in the first instance.
 ### In-depth support
 We recognise that some development teams will need more in-depth support at times.
-Where possible, this must be requested via the Delivery Manager and scheduled.
+Where possible, this must be requested from the Delivery Manager via Halo and scheduled.

 ## Information to provide
 When making a support request, please provide as much information as you can up front.
 For example: